TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Namespaces/Index.rst

 There is no need to use :code:`require()` or :code:`include()` statements.
-All classes that follow namespace conventions will automatically located and included by the autoloader.
+All classes that follow namespace conventions will automatically be located and included by the autoloader.

 .. _namespaces-references: